andreshyer/neo4j-backup/README.md

 This repo differs from most other Neo4j backup repos.
 For this tool, the Neo4j graph does not need to be a specific instance.
-This code will work with a Neo4j database that is running in Aura, docker, desktop, command-line, server, etc.
+This code will work with any live Neo4j database that is running in Aura, docker, desktop, command-line, server, etc.
 The only requirements are that the python neo4j-driver needs to be able to connect to the database, that your user has read and show constraints privileges for downloading data, and write privileges for importing data.